pirate/wikipedia-mirror/README.md

 # [Table of Contents](https://docs.sweeting.me/s/self-host-a-wikipedia-mirror#TOC)

+[TOC]

-See the [HTML version](https://docs.sweeting.me/s/self-host-a-wikipedia-mirror#TOC) of this guide.
+See the [HTML version](https://docs.sweeting.me/s/self-host-a-wikipedia-mirror#TOC) of this guide for the best browsing experience.
+See [pirate/wikipedia-mirror](https://github.com/pirate/wikipedia-mirror) on Github for example config source, docker-compose files, binaries, folder structure, and more.

 ---